-ome years ago, I was writing a lot about the proliferation of artists and writers.
+Some years ago, I was writing a lot about the proliferation of artists and writers.
 To be honest, I was kind of obsessed by the concept of information overload.
 In a fit of Asimovian enthusiasm, I invented the word Logoinformatica to refer to a discipline that would analyze the immense amount of literature and art produced by mankind, thus providing the means to evaluate such a mass of work.
 And guess what?
-It exists and is called Digital Humanities.
+It already existed and is called Digital Humanities.

 Before we start, let me tell you that:

-Now that we got this out of the way, let’s talk about Melville’s masterpiece Moby Dick.
+Now that we got that out of the way, let’s talk about Melville’s masterpiece Moby Dick.

 Let’s say that I want to review and compare it to its contemporary books.

 First, I need to read Moby Dick’s 600 pages.
 Take some notes.
 Read those 600 pages again, maybe three, four, five times even.
 If I really want to do a great job, I should probably learn that book by heart.

 Then, I need to identify other relevant books of Melville’s time, so I can compare them to Moby Dick.
 How do I do this?
 How many do I choose?
 How do I choose them?
 Well, let’s say that in some way I identify 5-10 relevant books.
 I need to read also these of course.
 In fact, if I really want to write a great essay, I need to study them in-depth.

 Matthew Jockers ran a computational analysis to analyze 3500 texts published between 1700 and 1900.
 By doing this, he demonstrated that Moby Dick is statistically a unique book since the Melville cluster is an outlier in the literature map that he obtained from his analysis.

 Science fiction?
 No, that is some impressive Digital Humanities work:

 Simple questions are usually the difficult ones to answer.
 Let me try: Digital Humanities is to do the job of a humanist with computational tools.